Nkzq/vite-frontend-starter/README.md

 # ⚡️ Vite front-end boilerplate

-A frontend boilerplate using Vite, SASS, Twig, ES6 modules.
+This repository contains a frontend boilerplate made with Vite, SASS, Twig and the ES6 modules.
-Shipped with some mixins, SVG sprite ready and images optimization.
+It is shipped with some pre-made mixins, a configured SVG-Sprite setup and some image optimization functionalities.
-Also great performance tools : Purge & Critical CSS.
+It also includes some great performance enhancement tools : Purge & Critical CSS.

 ## Requirements